coleifer/peewee/docs/peewee/asyncio.rst

 so Peewee attempts to issue a ``SELECT`` query to get the related user.
 This fails because we are not operating inside the greenlet-bridged environment.

-One solution is to resolve foreign keys inside :py:meth:`~AsyncDatabaseMixin.run`:
+One solution is to resolve foreign keys inside :meth:`~AsyncDatabaseMixin.run`:

 .. code-block:: python